|When our children are young, we hold their lives in

 circumstances would we leave a crying adult, friend or stranger, alone

-ourselves on this kind of civility.
+pride ourselves on this kind of civility.
 We sleep with our pets.
-New puppies
+New

 Just as it is perfectly natural for animals to sleep together in

-their parents.
+with their parents.
 All animal babies sleep with their mothers.
-Over time,
+Over

+parent.
 Crying is their language.
 The parent is their interpreter.
-The infant's
+The

-sense of discomfort is nonspecific and undefined.
-As they mature, they
+infant's sense of discomfort is nonspecific and undefined.
+As they

-learn to differentiate sensations and associate them with certain
+mature, they learn to differentiate sensations and associate them with

-experiences, so that in time they can specify and name their discomfort.
+certain experiences, so that in time they can specify and name their

 It is obvious that dependency is feared by many adults.
 Many are

-surrender.
-When we just give up and give them what they need, it becomes
+a surrender.
+When we just give up and give them what they need, it

-so easy.
-It reminds me of the true meaning of the Sabbath-a day of
+becomes so easy.
+It reminds me of the true meaning of the Sabbath-a

-leaving things just as they are, not trying to change them, and not
+day of leaving things just as they are, not trying to change them, and

-doing anything.
-With infants, we are but humble servants to what is.
+not doing anything.
+With infants, we are but humble servants to what

-control.
-Whenever we have trouble trusting our infants, we are usually
+and control.
+Whenever we have trouble trusting our infants, we are

-in the grip of one of these visitors.
-They always accompany actions of
+usually in the grip of one of these visitors.
+They always accompany

-deep consequence.
-They are the guardians who hone our self-esteem.
-For
+actions of deep consequence.
+They are the guardians who hone our

 What we fear, approach it.
 What we deny, say it.
 What we control,